Advanced System Settings on Windows 11: How to Open & Use

 And last but not least, update your drivers.
 Outdated device drivers can cause a plethora of bugs and errors that will slow down your computer.
 By maintaining them, you will not only speed up your OS but also avoid unnecessary issues.

-How can I use Advanced System Settings in Windows 11?
+How can I open Advanced System Settings?

 - Open the Windows Search function and type in View advanced system settings.
 Click on the topmost result.